Does your organisation have a change champion?

 Here are my thoughts on this.

-- Understanding of the organisation.
 They know how the organisation works and understand its culture, challenges and strengths.
-They are also ‘tuned in’ to the mood of different areas of the organisation and able to provide clarification about the change where there is misunderstanding or identify when and where communication is needed.
+They are also ‘tuned in’ to the mood of different areas of the organisation and able to provide clarification about the change where there is a misunderstanding or identify when and where communication is needed.

-- They are values driven and stand by their values whatever the situation.
+They stand by their values whatever the situation.